PAGASA: Frontal system affecting extreme N. Luzon

 According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the easterlies are also affecting the rest of the country.

-As a result, PAGASA said Caraga and Davao Region will have cloudy skies with scattered rain showers and thunderstorms.
+As a result, Caraga and Davao Region will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.